Bira/octopus-carnival/_posts/2023-11-08-neverwinter-beyond-evernight.md

 Some sample opposition/dubious allies for the area.
 This band of erudite hunters has a temporary shelter in an earthen cave that's protected from the heat and cinder falls.
-They're made up of several mortal species, but their leader are shadar-kai.
+They're made up of several mortal species, but their leaders are shadar-kai.
 They have a pack of "hounds" who are former humanoids corrupted by the Shadowfell, robbed of their sapience and reduced to walking on all fours.